Our history

 1991

-On November 17, 1991, Rev. Filip Mircea (1991-1996) is installed as pastor of the church.
-The motto of his ministry was.
-"Faith gives you wings to fly above troubles, accept it and do not delay", having as inspiration Hebrews 11:1.
-The mobilizing impact and gifting of Pastor Filip Mircea, along with the input of the church, made many young people in the church and outside the church decide to receive a new testament (nouthetic) baptism, and then the missionary spirit was revitalized through the founding of Country Side Mission, the mission of the Church of Cleveland, which over the years would have a great impact in the missionary work in Romania.
-In 1993, the church had as guests the Romanian dignitaries Ioan Alexandru and Petru Dugulescu, and in 1995 the Romanian linguist Gheorghe Petre Barlea.
+On November 17, 1991, Rev. Filip Mircea (1991-1996) was installed as church pastor.
+The motto of his ministry was “Faith gives you wings to fly above troubles; accept it and do not delay,” inspired by Hebrews 11:1.
+The mobilizing impact and gifting of Pastor Mircea, along with the input of the church, made many young people inside and outside the church decide to follow the Lord Jesus in the water of baptism.
+Moreover, the missionary spirit was revitalized through the founding of Countryside Mission, the mission of the Church of Cleveland, which, over the years, would significantly impact the missionary work in Romania.
+In 1993, the church hosted the Romanian dignitaries Ioan Alexandru and Petru Dugulescu and, in 1995, the Romanian linguist Gheorghe Petre Barlea.

 Mircea Filip (1991-1996)